Includes a list of goods that are prohibited from being exported to the country or are otherwise restricted.

 - Certain dangerous substances (Resolutions 750/2000, 845/2000, 182/1999, etc.).

-Additionally, ANMAT (Administración Nacional de Medicamentos, Alimentos y Tecnología Médica; http://www.anmat.gob.ar/principal_en.asp), the regulatory equivalent of the U.S. Food and Drug Administration within the Ministry of Health, regulates and prohibits imports of certain toxic substances contained in products such as pharmaceutical products and cosmetics.
-Within ANMAT, the National Food Institute (INAL) regulates consumer-ready food products, health supplements, and both alcoholic and non-alcoholic beverages, with the exception of wine.
-SENASA (Servicio Nacional de Sanidad y Calidad Agroalimentaria; https://www.argentina.gob.ar/senasa), Argentina’s Phytosanitary and Food Safety Agency, regulates animal and plant products and is responsible for the safety and quality of human food and animal feed.
+Additionally, ANMAT (Administración Nacional de Medicamentos, Alimentos y Tecnología Médica;), at http://www.anmat.gob.ar/webanmat/institucional/que_es_la_ANMAT_en.asp the regulatory equivalent of the U.S. Food and Drug Administration within the Ministry of Health, regulates and prohibits imports of certain toxic substances contained in products such as pharmaceutical products and cosmetics.
+Within ANMAT, the National Food Institute (INAL) regulates consumer-ready food products, health supplements, and both alcoholic and non-alcoholic beverages, except for wine.
+SENASA (Servicio Nacional de Sanidad y Calidad Agroalimentaria), Argentina’s Phytosanitary and Food Safety Agency, regulates animal and plant products and is responsible for the safety and quality of human food and animal feed.
 The National Wine Institute (INV) exerts control over wine and wine products during the production and marketing stages.

-In 2018, Argentina lifted the ban for the importation of U.S. fresh and frozen beef and pork products, with the exception of pork offal.
+In 2018, Argentina lifted the ban for the importation of U.S. fresh and frozen beef and pork products, except for pork offal.
 The market for U.S. poultry products remains closed due to concerns primarily related to avian influenza.
-FAS/Buenos Aires is currently engaged in discussions with Argentina’s sanitary authorities to overcome this issue.
+The U.S. Foreign Agriculture Service (FAS) in Argentina is working with Argentina’s sanitary authorities to overcome this issue.
 For additional information on animal products, please contact the U.S. Foreign Agricultural Service in Argentina at email@example.com.

 The Government of Argentina places restrictions on imports of many used products to facilitate market entry of new machines or equipment.
 This limitation applies to: used medical equipment, used vehicles, remanufactured parts, tires, boats, etc. In some specific cases, there are exceptions, such as mining machinery.
 For additional information, see the Office of the United States Trade Representative’s National Trade Fact Sheets.